Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 04.22.48 UTC
+- WIB: Sabtu, 11 Januari 2025 05.26.21 UTC
-- WITA: Sabtu, 11 Januari 2025 05.22.48 UTC
+- WITA: Sabtu, 11 Januari 2025 06.26.21 UTC
-- WIT: Sabtu, 11 Januari 2025 06.22.48 UTC
+- WIT: Sabtu, 11 Januari 2025 07.26.21 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature